liam-powers/deno-rivals2-elobot/README.md

 1. If you don't already have Deno set up, you'll want to install it to your command line.
 Instructions for that are [here](https://docs.deno.com/runtime/).
 2. Add your newly-created Discord app to your servers by generating an OAuth2 link in the developer window.
 From the [Developer Portal](https://discord.com/developers/applications), scroll down to the OAuth2 URL generator and give it `applications.commands`, `bot`, `Send Messages`, and `Manage Nicknames` permissions.
 Then, open the URL you've generated and add it to both of the Discord servers (you may have to open the URL once for each server).
-3. Register the commands.
-Run `deno task deploy` in the root dir, and if all goes well, you should be able to type `/` in either of your servers and have a variety of commands pop up from the bot.

 - To run the server: